-You can launch a single ONTAP Cloud system in Azure by creating an ONTAP Cloud working environment in Cloud Manager.
+You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 You should have prepared by choosing a configuration and by obtaining Azure networking information from your administrator.
-For details, see Planning your ONTAP Cloud configuration.
+For details, see Planning your Cloud Volumes ONTAP configuration.

-If you want to launch an ONTAP Cloud BYOL instance, you must have the 20-digit serial number (license key) and you must have credentials for a NetApp Support Site account, if the tenant is not already linked with an account.
+If you want to deploy a BYOL system, you must have the 20-digit serial number (license key) and you must have credentials for a NetApp Support Site account, if the tenant is not already linked with an account.

-On the Working Environments page, click Add environment.
+On the Working Environments page, click Add Working Environment

-On the Details and Credentials page, optionally change the Azure subscription, specify a cluster name and resource group name, add tags if needed, and then specify credentials.
+On the Details and Credentials page, optionally change the Azure account or subscription, specify a cluster name and resource group name, add tags if needed, and then specify credentials.

 The following table describes fields for which you might need guidance: